 Regarding expenses, the MCWD plans and implements its large-scale capital projects on an approximate five-year timeline, which creates dynamic levy and expenditure cycles.
-By planning over time the levy for projected capital expenditures can be flattened to stabilize the annual levy and avoid substantial one-time increases.
+By planning over time, the levy for projected capital expenditures can be flattened to stabilize the annual levy and avoid substantial one-time increases.
 Planning in this manner creates income and expenditure cycles whereby capital projects take multiple years to develop prior to large construction expenses, which remain the bulk of the MCWD project costs.
 This cycle can and often does impact project expenses year over year.
-Project expenditures in 2023 were largely for projects that are on-going, including 325 Blake Road, Cottageville Park and Northside Park (Lifetime).
-The 2022 expenditures included final expense closeouts for several projects which resulted in decrease expenses year-over-year.
+Project expenditures in 2024 were largely for projects that are on-going, including the County Road 6 pond retrofit, East Auburn wetland restoration, Minneapolis feasibility and Cedar Trail, as well as the Northside Park (Lifetime) project, which was completed in 2024.